Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

-As a freelance writer and publisher of a disability news website, I sit down to my computer every day and scan international news headlines for the latest trends and info in the disability world.
-You would think that in this day and age, the media would be enlightened in their portrayals of people with disabilities, but many are still not.
+As a freelance writer and disability advocate, I sit down at my computer every day and scan international news headlines for the latest trends and info in the disability world.
+You would think that the media would be enlightened when portraying people with disabilities in this day and age, but many are not.

-The media seems to genuinely believe that they are doing a good thing praising and singling out people with disabilities; however, they are often reinforcing negative and demeaning attitudes towards disability.
-This contributes to current stereotypes and stigma.
-While the media may be well-intended in most cases, sometimes the language that is used in the headlines and the articles depict people with disabilities as objects of pity, lesser beings, out of the norm, limited, or extraordinary heroes.
+Many reporters genuinely believe that they are doing a good thing when they praise and single out people with disabilities.
+Instead, they often reinforce negative and demeaning attitudes and stereotypes about disability.
+While the media may be well-intended in most cases, the language used in the headlines and the articles depict people with disabilities as objects of pity, lesser beings, out of the norm, limited, or extraordinary heroes.

-While reading or covering stories about disabilities, here of some things that the media should know when writing these stories, and the public should know before sharing these types of stories on social media.
+While reading or covering stories about disabilities, here are some things that the media should know when writing these stories.
+The public should know these things before sharing these stories on social media.

 Disabled People Do Not Want To Be Objects Of Pity

-Media loves to feature “poor” disabled people who were robbed and then reimbursed.
-In one way, letting the public know alerts people who can help replace whatever has been stolen, on the other it can set people with disabilities up as object of pity.
-The poor little cripple lost his van or special bike so a community or organization must swoop in to rescue them.
+The media loves to feature “poor” disabled people who were robbed and then reimbursed.
+In one way, letting the public know about these stories alerts people who can help replace whatever has been stolen.
+On the other hand, it can set people with disabilities up as objects of pity.
+The "poor little cripple" lost his van or special bike, so a community or organization must swoop in to rescue him.

-Disabled people do not want people to feel sorry for them, and find pity to be condescending.
-Instead, they want to seen as competent individuals who are equal to others.
+Disabled people do not want people to feel sorry for them and find pity condescending.
+Instead, they want to be seen as competent individuals.

 Disabled People Are Not “Held Back” By Their Condition

-These headlines suggests that people are normally held back by their disabilities.
-This implies that anything that disabled people achieve is miraculous and an exception to the rule.
-What does that say about disabled people who do not seem to be in a state of overcoming perceived barriers?
-Disabled people want to be seen as being able to accomplish anything they strive to do, whether it be in education, success the workplace, or in other areas.
+These headlines suggest that disabled people are held back by their conditions.
+They imply that anything disabled people achieve is miraculous and an exception to the rule.
+What does that say about disabled people who do not seem to be in a state of overcoming?

 Disabled People Are not “Limited” By Their Condition